What is Payment Orchestration, and why scaling businesses shouldn't ignore it

 Data is then reconciled in real-time and on an hourly basis to prevent any drift between the provider and orchestrator.

-Strategic advantages of payment orchestration
+Benefits of payment orchestration

 Payment orchestration platforms offer numerous benefits to businesses seeking streamlined and efficient payment processing.
 Here are the most important advantages and how they translate into value.

-Speed up time to market by connecting to new PSPs and APMs in a few clicks
+Speed up time to market by connecting to new PSPs and APMs

 Each market has its core acquirers, payment processors, and preferred local payment methods.
 Without orchestration, adding each new payment method or PSP requires months of development work to build and maintain new integrations.